baajur/born/README.md

 ## Why this library?

 You can define common fields in Rust struct and enum once and reuse them to remove code duplication.
-It will be useful when you want to make many structs with mostly common fields like the example below.
+Use it when you want to reuse the same fields for the structs like the example below.

 ```rust
 use born::{